Prosthetic Heart Valve Thrombosis

 Prevention

-In people who have prosthetic heart valves, antithrombotic therapy is the best proven way to reduce your chance of prosthetic heart valve thrombosis.
+For people who have gotten new heart valves, medicine to reduce blood clotting may help lower the chance of prosthetic heart valve thrombosis.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.